 prior to the titer test.)
 Samples must be processed at approved

 laboratories.
 Assuming test results within acceptable limits,

-your pet can enter Norway 90 days after the date the blood was
+your pet can enter Norway no sooner than 90 days after the date the blood was

 drawn and avoid quarantine.
 The titer test results

 must be endorsed by the Govermental Authority from your country.